Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 USC and Alabama play Saturday night at Jerry’s World in Arlington, Tx.
 The encrusted myths encasing the 1970 USC-Alabama game played at Legion Field in Birmingham, Ala., are dusted off.

-Revisionist history in the media created this folklore among fans: Alabama Coach Paul “Bear” Bryant slyly sought spurring lily white Crimson Tide fans into accepting desegregation with a loss suffered at the hands of USC’s integrated roster.
+Revisionist history in the media created this folklore among fans: Alabama Coach Paul “Bear” Bryant slyly sought spurring bigoted Crimson Tide fans into accepting desegregation with a loss suffered at the hands of USC’s integrated roster.

-It makes for a good story transcending football, but the only truth is USC routed Alabama 41-21.
+The Bryant myth makes for a good story, but the only truth was USC routed Alabama 41-21.
 The matchup had nothing to do with fox-like Bryant conspiring with his good friend John McKay, USC’s head coach, to enlighten Alabama’s fans.

-There is a famous line from the 1962 movie “The Man Who Shot Liberty Valance” that applies here: “When the legend becomes fact, print the legend.”
+There is a famous line from the 1962 moviem “The Man Who Shot Liberty Valance” that applies here: “When the legend becomes fact, print the legend.”

 The problem is the legend-turn-fact has denied the late Duffy Daugherty, Michigan State’s College Football Hall of Fame coach from 1954 to 1972, his true national legacy.
 Daugherty’s Underground Railroad teams in the Civil Rights era led the path to integration as college football’s first fully integrated rosters.